 COVID-19 Risk Levels are a subjective assessment by our analysts based on the following guidelines:

-In addition, we describe COVID-19 Country Risk Levels as:
+In addition, we describe COVID-19 Risk Levels as:

-- Travellers should defer non-essential travel to Extreme Risk locations, which have severely restricted international travel and domestic activities.
+- Unvaccinated travellers should defer non-essential travel to Extreme Risk locations, and vaccinated travellers should reconsider their travel.
+These locations may have severely restricted international travel and domestic activities.
 These locations have widespread community transmission of the SARS-CoV-2 virus and extremely high rates of COVID-19 infections.

-- Travellers should reconsider their need to travel to High Risk locations, which have severely restricted international travel and partially restricted domestic activities.
+- Unvaccinated travellers should reconsider their need to travel to High Risk locations, and vaccinated travellers should exercise caution.
+These locations may have severely restricted international travel and partially restricted domestic activities.
 These locations have community transmission of the SARS-CoV-2 virus and high rates of COVID-19 infections.

-- Travellers should exercise caution when travelling to Medium Risk locations, which have some restrictions on international travel, but few restrictions on domestic activities.
+- Unvaccinated travellers should exercise caution when travelling to Medium Risk locations, and vaccinated travellers should take normal precautions.
+These locations may have some restrictions on international travel, but few restrictions on domestic activities.
 These locations have clusters of or sporadic transmission of the SARS-CoV-2 virus and moderate to high rates of COVID-19 infections.

 - Travellers should take normal precautions when travelling to Moderate Risk locations, which have few restrictions on international travel and limited or no restrictions on domestic activities.
 These locations have sporadic transmission of the SARS-CoV-2 virus and low to moderate rates of COVID-19 infections.